El Tortuguero

 El Tortuguero (/es/) is a municipality in the South Caribbean Coast Autonomous Region of Nicaragua.
-It is located at about 530 km from Managua and can only be reached by an hour-long truck ride from Rama.
+It is located at about 530 km from Managua and can only be reached by an hour-long truck ride from El Rama.

 History

 The first inhabitants were of the Ulua ethnicity.
 Unlike other municipalities, there was no direct presence of American timber enclaves, but their presence was felt through contractors who arrived around 1945 to exploit the timber.

 El Tortuguero is one of the country's younger municipalities.
 It was formed in 1996 by a split from the municipality of La Cruz de Río Grande.
 The departure of companies due to the disaster caused by Hurricane Irene led the population to seek its own survival, primarily dedicating itself to subsistence agriculture and livestock.
 Over the years, peasants from the interior of the country have been arriving in search of land, a trend that continues today.